Semantic-Org/Semantic-UI-Ember/README.md

 ## v2.1 and above

 Install this add-on through Ember CLI.
-We support Ember versions 2.x
+We support Ember versions 2.x and above

 _NOTE: This is a `bower`-less install_